Nooberieno/DnD-Homebrew/content/conditions-and-diseases/diseases/Scarlet-Rot.md

 ## Ending Scarlet Rot
 Scarlet Rot can be ended by a Lessor Restoration.
 This does not end the [Rotting](@/conditions-and-diseases/conditions/rotting.md) condition affecting the creature.
 A Greater Restoration cures both the disease and the condition.
+[Preserving Boluses](@/items/preserving-boluses.md) can prevent the infliction of Scarlet Rot, but not end the disease